paulyoder/LinqToExcel/readme.markdown

 ## Adding LinqToExcel to your project
 #### NuGet
 You can use NuGet to quickly add LinqToExcel to your project.
 Just search for **linqtoexcel** and install the package.
+The 64 bit application should install the package named LinqToExcel_x64.

 #### Manually Add References
 If you don't want to use the NuGet package you can [Download](http://code.google.com/p/linqtoexcel/downloads/list) the latest files and add the following references to your project